Staying Safe Around Dogs

 The Pressure to be “Polite”

 My groomer told me today that she was bit twice by an elderly dog when she took her off the grooming table.
-The dog’s owner had alluded was reactive but not in a clear way.
-My groomer was distraught and was feeling bad that she didn’t want to groom the dog anymore.
+The dog’s owner had alluded she was reactive but not in a clear way.
+My groomer felt distraught and bad that she didn’t want to groom the dog anymore.

 I encouraged her to put her safety first.
 She felt relieved when I said this.